Something to read

 Our gardens are full of miracles.
-The fox who trots through the centre of London on a spring evening is as much God’s creature as the wild beasts in the Bible.
+The fox that trots through the centre of London on a spring evening is as much God’s creature as the wild beasts in the Bible.
 The sun rises and sets.
 We go to our labours, part of God’s creation ourselves.

 The ancient mind understood that everything was dependent on God.
 There is a myth of human self-sufficiency that hides that truth from us.
 But scratch the surface and it is blindingly obvious.